-In days of old, the pirates were hardy, seagoing folk, who overtook ships, pillaged, and plundered.
+In days of old, pirates were hardy seagoing folk who overtook ships, pillaged, and plundered.
 Sometimes they took hostages and held them for ransom.
-These days criminals don’t even need to leave their house to pillage and steal from people all over the world.
+These days, criminals don’t even need to leave their house to pillage and plunder - technology has made it possible to steal from people all over the world.
 They can even take your computer hostage and ask you for ransom.
 Welcome to the age of ransomware.
-It is important to learn about the dangers and be able to protect yourself online.
+It's important to learn about the dangers of ransomware and be able to protect yourself online.

 There are basically two types of ransomware:

 The first type of ransomware is called encryption.
 This type of ransomware uses software to encrypt some or all files on the computer, making them inaccessible to the user.
 To decrypt them the victim must send money, usually in the form of cryptocurrency or gift cards to the attacker.
 The attacker then (sometimes) sends the decryption key to the victim.